Holistic health professionals look beyond the scope of Western medicine to offer an approach to care that emphasizes total wellness.

 This is an exciting time to pursue a holistic health education.
-Many ancient healing traditions, such as acupuncture, Ayurveda and herbal medicine, are enjoying renewed popularity.
-Newer healing modalities that were once dismissed are now being researched and respected.
-People are taking responsibility for their personal wellness and looking to trained professionals to help them on their path.
+Many ancient healing traditions such as acupuncture, Ayurveda, and herbal medicine, are enjoying renewed popularity.
+Holistic healing practices that were dismissed in the past are becoming respected segments of the healthcare industry, especially as research continues to show significant benefits to patients from holistic approaches.

 Holistic Health Practitioner Education

 Your holistic health education depends on the path you want to follow.
 Some careers will require a short certification program, while others will require a master’s or even doctoral-level education.